insure logo

 • Your car insurance rates will be higher if you drive more than 20 miles each way to work.

-• Your insurance company keeps track of your driving performance and mileage if you buy their ‘pay-as-you-drive’ or ‘usage-based’ insurance plans.
+• Your insurance company keeps track of your driving performance and mileage if you sign up their ‘pay-as-you-drive’ or ‘usage-based’ insurance plans.

-What is the annual mileage for car insurance?
+What is the average annual mileage for car insurance?

 Americans drive an average of more than 13,000 miles per year, according to data on the Department of Transportation’s Federal Highway Administration (FHWA) website, which was last updated in May 2022.